athulsebastiant/PersonalAccounting/README.md

 Import the database schema into MySQL (dbof0110.sql).

-Update the database connection details in the config.php file.
+Update the database connection details in the Connection.php file.

 Open the website in a local server using XAMPP or similar tools.